 Name

 Address

-100

 School

 The specific materials I wish to review are

-✓ [7] 71 <

-/ 4

-N PA
+w w

 STUDENT EDUCATION TECHNOLOGY ACCEPTABLE USE AND SAFETY AGREEMENT

 CHILD'S NAME -

 Please read this document carefully and completely before signing.

 We are very pleased to have Internet access in WPS and believe that the Internet offers vast resources to both students and staff.
 Our goal in providing this service to teachers and students is to promote educational excellence in schools by facilitating resource sharing, innovation and communication.